Fridley, Minnesota: 19th century

 Fridley's post-European/American settlement history began with the construction of the Red River Trails Woods trail for the Red River ox carts in 1844.
 The trail traveled through Minnesota Territory from St. Paul to Pembina in present-day North Dakota.
 It was used to transport furs to the south and other supplies to Red River Valley settlers in the north.
 The East River Road (Anoka County Highway 1) follows this route today within Fridley, from the border with Minneapolis to the border with Coon Rapids.

-In 1847, John Banfill became the first settler in the area, which was known at the time as Manomin.
+In 1847, John Banfill became the first settler in the township area, which was known at the time as Manomin.
 Manomin is a variant spelling of manoomin, the Ojibwe word for wild rice, a staple of their diet.
 It comprised the modern-day municipalities of Columbia Heights, Fridley, Hilltop, and Spring Lake Park.
 The Banfill Tavern was built in 1847.

 The area soon grew quickly in size.
 In 1851, Banfill platted the actual town of Manomin.
 There, a general store and sawmill were built next to Rice Creek, named after Henry Mower Rice, a settler who two years earlier had acquired land in the area.
 In 1853, the first town post office was in operation, and a year later, a ferry crossing the Mississippi River was established.

 In 1855, Abram M. Fridley, for whom the city is named, was elected as the first territorial representative for the area.

 In 1857, the area separated from Ramsey County; Manomin County was established, and it became the smallest county in the nation, with only 18 sections.
-This distinction was short-lived, after it was annexed by Anoka County in 1870 and became a township with the same name.
+This distinction was short-lived; it was annexed by Anoka County in 1870 and became a township with the same name.

 The Saint Paul and Pacific Railroad, which joined St. Paul to St. Anthony across from Minneapolis in 1862, began extending rail to Anoka, reaching it through Fridley in 1864.

-In 1879, the Minnesota State Legislature, of which Abram Fridley was still a member, changed the township's name to bear his name.
+In 1879, the Minnesota Legislature, of which Abram Fridley was still a member, changed the township's name to bear his name.